High school course requirements

 If you are planning to enroll in a course at another institution in order to fulfill a UI high school course requirement, consult with the UI Admissions Office first to verify that the prospective course will satisfy the intended requirement.

-- To satisfy the Algebra, Geometry, or Single Foreign Language High School Course Requirement, you may submit a passing score from the appropriate University of Iowa Placement Test.
+- To satisfy the Algebra, Geometry, or Single World Language High School Course Requirement, you may submit a passing score from the appropriate University of Iowa Placement Test.

 - To satisfy the English/Language Arts, Science, Social Studies, Algebra, or Geometry Requirement, you may submit standardized test scores.
 For AP, CLEP, and IB exam equivalencies, see Credit by Exam Options.